 Matt Allington the well known Power Pivot, Power BI and Power Query expert and author has recently posted a great off topic article How I Manage My Day with Microsoft ToDo on using Microsoft To Do effectively.
 It’s really worth a read.
-I think his set up is brilliantly simple and very practical.
-Basically he describes a set up that has buckets of monthly and weekly tasks that are then consciously scheduled into week day lists that allows you to focus on a realistic action for each day.
+I think his setup is brilliantly simple and practical.
+Basically, he describes a set up that has buckets of monthly and weekly tasks that are then consciously scheduled into week day lists that allows you to focus on a realistic action for each day.

 I also came to use Microsoft To Do about a year back – I have found none of the To Do list tools are perfect and all have pros and cons, but I have found MS To Do to be a pretty good compromise.
 OK it doesn’t really allow for complex project planning but for most things the steps feature helps with simple projects.
-If you want more complex project planning, I use kanbantool.com which is really awesome too and low cost per month if you need more than the two free Kanban Boards.
+If you want more complex project planning, I use Trello for this which works well (in the past I have also used the awecome kanbantool.com).
 But I think Matt’s approach and his Microsoft To Do set up is really brilliant for personal task planning so you should check it out.

 So here are my 5 tips in using Microsoft To Do that I hope might be helpful to you too.

 - Priority – Microsoft To Do is a bit weak on handling priority – its either Important or Not Important by selecting a star.
 Anyone familiar with one alternative made more recently famous by Stephen Covey’s best known book The 7 Habits of Highly Effective People is the the Eisenhowser Matrix as one of the habits highly effective people adopt is “First Things First” which means constantly reassessing Important tasks vs Urgent tasks.
 Sure sometimes they are both.
 How can you do this in Microsoft To Do?
 Well one work around is you get in the habit of prefixing each task with #1,#2,#3 or #4

 #1 for High Importance & High Priority -DO